gradient-ai/Deployments/README.md

 This is our basic example of Deployments in Gradient, showing how to

- - Create a TensorFlow model using Workflows
+ - Create and train a TensorFlow deep learning model using Workflows
  - Deploy the model using Deployments
- - Send some inference data to the model
+ - Send inference data to the model and receive correct output

 A key component of this is to show that *models created in Gradient can be deployed in Gradient*.